1941 Nord-Pas-de-Calais miners' strike: Further strikes

 From 1939 to 1943, there was an increase of over 40,000 in the number of miners but daily production of coal dropped from 107,000 tonnes to 87,000 tonnes.
 There were a number of disputes regarding the size of food rations.
 On the 11th of September 1943, German authorities ordered that miners work on Sundays.
-This order was withdrawn after 11 pits striked.
+This order was withdrawn after 11 pits struck.
 The order was repeated on the 8th of October with Bruay German troops occupying pitheads with machine guns.
 50,000 miners went on strike and railway workers from Lens and Bethune began to strike in solidarity on the 16th.
 The strike continued until the 20th and 800 miners were arrested.
 Of those arrested, 156 remained imprisoned and 65 were sent to German concentration camps.
 Wages were increased by 18%, miners were not required to work on Sundays and clothing and boots were issued.